University of Manitoba Board of Governors

 Sheila Billinghurst [Cert.
 Ed./61, BA/62]

 Sheila has more than 40 years of experience as a principal, teacher and educator.
 Her work as a school trustee provided significant experience with budget allocation, hiring decisions, and policies on student and staff assessment.
-A pioneer in the field of adult education in Manitoba, Sheila established and ran one of the first computerized language labs in Manitoba.
+She received her M.Ed. from the University of Toronto and became a pioneer in the field of adult education in Manitoba.
+Sheila established and ran one of the first computerized language labs in Manitoba.
 Sheila taught grades 3 to 12, as well as students at Red River College and the Adult Centre.
 Sheila used her expertise to guide the implementation of 50 community education programs across Winnipeg.
 She also worked as a faculty advisor at the U of M’s Faculty of Education, where she trained new teachers in school.
 Sheila’s excellent work in the field earned her the YMCA-YWCA 2014 Woman of Distinction Award for Education, Training and Mentorship.
 Her past community involvement includes appointments to the discipline committee, College of Registered Nurses of Manitoba, the Board of Revision for the City of Winnipeg, and the Winnipeg Regional Health Authority Community Health Advisory.

 Howard Burston [BPE/90, BEd/93]